aptos-labs/aptos-core/mempool/README.md

 Mempool doesn't keep track of transactions sent to consensus.
 On each get_block request (to pull a block of transaction from mempool), consensus sends a set of transactions that were pulled from mempool, but not committed.
 This allows the mempool to stay agnostic about different consensus proposal branches.

-When a transaction is fully executed and written to storage, consensus notifies mempool of committed rejected transactions, and state sync notifies mempool of accepted transctions.
+When a transaction is fully executed and written to storage, consensus notifies mempool of committed rejected transactions, and state sync notifies mempool of accepted transactions.
 Mempool then drops this transaction from its internal state.

 ## Implementation Details